 Academic Probation: Assigned for a specific period of time, generally not less than one semester.
-Academic probation places restrictions on the degree of activities that a student may participate in.
+Academic probation places restrictions on some of the student’s activities.
 Certain scholarships may be withheld or lost due to academic probation.
 A student on academic probation is not viewed as “in good standing” by the College.
-Further violations of the Academic Honesty Policy that occur while the student is on probation generally result in more serious action such as suspension or dismissal from the College.
+Further violations of the Academic Honesty Policy that occur while the student is on probation generally result in more serious actions, such as suspension or expulsion from the College.

-Academic Dismissal: This is the most serious sanction that can be imposed on a Keene State College student.
+Academic Expulsion: This is the most serious sanction that can be imposed on a Keene State College student.
 It constitutes a final separation from the College and renders the student ineligible for re-admission at any time in the future.
 In addition, the student is permanently barred from the College premises and may never receive a statement of “good standing.”
-Students who are dismissed for violations of the Academic Honesty Policy may be allowed on campus for legitimate campus administrative business with the prior approval of the Vice President for Academic Affairs.
-The notation of “Academic Dismissal" is entered on the student’s transcript and becomes a part of her/his permanent record.
+Students who are expelled for violations of the Academic Honesty Policy may be allowed on campus for legitimate campus administrative business with the prior approval of the Provost/Vice President for Academic Affairs.
+The notation of “Academic Expulsion” is entered on the student’s transcript and becomes a part of their permanent record.

 An appeal shall only be granted if it is based on one or more of the following purposes: